 Water: Slightly radioactive; sulphate, calcium, magnesium, bicarbonate, fluoride

-Recommended for: Degenerative joint illnesses, vertebral disk problems, neuralgia, calcium deficiency, chronic inflammations.
+Recommended for: Joint illnesses, disc problems, neuralgia, calcium deficiency, chronic inflammations

 Extras: Drinking cures (Hungária, Attila, Juventus springs)